mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/genfei/README.md

 ```
 ### Analysis:
 Upon examining encrypt.py, it was discovered that the encryption algorithm involves a series of transformations applied to the input plaintext.
-The algorithm is iterative, executing a loop a fixed number of times, with each iteration involving a set of operations on the data.
-The key operations include bitwise XOR operations and modular arithmetic.
+The algorithm is iterative.

 **Encryption function:**